-Some of the projects I’m currently working on appear below.
-More photos will be added as each progresses.
-Completed projects get moved off this page and into the BUILT KITS, the CODE 3s and/or ENHANCEMENTSs pages.
+Projects I’m currently working on appear below.
+More photos are added as each progresses.
+Completed projects get moved off this page and into the Build Diaries.

 1988 Coloni CF188 (Tameo, 1/43 scale)